jafingerhut/jafingerhut.github.com/transcripts/2011-rich-hickey-simple-made-easy.md

 I love word origins.
 They are tremendous fun.
 One of the reasons why they are fun is because words eventually come to mean whatever we all accept them to mean.
-You know, whatever is commonly understood to be the meaning is what it means.
+Whatever is commonly understood to be the meaning is what it means.
 And it is often interesting to say, well, I wish I could; I wish we could go back to what it really means and use that.
 And I think there is a couple of words that I am going to use in this talk that I would love for you to come away knowing the origins of and try to use more precisely, especially when talking about software.

 So the first word is "simple".
 And the roots of this word are "sim" and "plex", and that means one fold or one braid or twist.
 And that characteristic about being about one - literally - fold or twist ...
 Of course one twist, what is one twist look like?
-No twists, right, actually.
+No twists, actually.

 And the opposite of this word is "complex", which means braided